chf-NewStart/Facial-Analysis-on-Oval-Office/README.md

 # Download your video (outside from this ipynb) to your current dir, you could try:
 pip install yt-dlp
 yt-dlp -f "best[height<=720]" "https://www.youtube.com/watch?v=v_kTNIYsFnQ" -o "test_video.mp4"
+# Note: if you want to change the video, just change the youtube url

 # Drop the video to the notebook environment
 # Open and run the notebook